This is the kind of bread that makes a sandwich exceptional.

-Because your buttermilk will undoubtedly be a different consistency than mine, I am including a range of measurement.
-Please start slowly with 75% of the buttermilk, then if needed, add in more buttermilk a little at time until all the dry ingredients are moistened sufficiently.
+Because your buttermilk will undoubtedly be a different consistency than mine, I am including a range of measurements.
+Please start slowly with 75% of the buttermilk, then if needed, add in more buttermilk a little at a time until all the dry ingredients are moistened sufficiently.

 Two Loaves of Buttermilk Sourdough Are Better Than One

-This recipe yields two standard sandwich sized bread loaves.
-Perfect for the big and busy family who make a lot of sandwiches, breakfast toast, and French toast.
+This recipe yields two standard sandwich-sized bread loaves.
+Perfect for the big and busy family who makes a lot of sandwiches, breakfast toast, and French toast.
 This bread also freezes really well so you can have one prepared in advance, or one for you now and one to give away!